Skip to main content

 Learning Community Courses

 Most Learning Communities include a class component; to be eligible for a Learning Community, students must be eligible to take all the classes involved in a Learning Community.
 If placed in a Learning Community, students must take ALL of the associated classes; it is not possible to take only some of the courses in a Learning Community cluster.
 Thus, it is possible to be placed in a Learning Community and then earn AP credit for a course (Chemistry 11500 or English 10600 as examples).
 If students earn and accept such credit and the Learning Community in which they are placed requires the course for which they accepted credit, their situation will be reviewed at their request and they should discuss this with their advisor.
-This can impact housing placement if a student is required to or had planned to live with the Learning Community so be sure to review the online descriptions that include associated courses for each Learning Community and apply for appropriate Learning Communities based on your expectations regarding any AP tests you plan to take or any college credit you expect to be bringing with you to Purdue.
+This can impact housing placement with the Learning Community so be sure to review the online descriptions that include associated courses for each Learning Community and apply for appropriate Learning Communities based on your expectations regarding any AP tests you plan to take or any college credit you expect to be bringing with you to Purdue.

 Learn more about Learning Communities available to you.